-Bonds issued by a central government and denominated in USD.
+Bonds issued by a central government or the government of a Special Administrative Region of China.

 3.2 Sub-sovereigns

 Bonds issued by entities with explicit or implicit government backing due to legal provision, letters of comfort, or the public service nature of the issuer's business.
 The issuer requires a strong central government ownership/relationship if its bonds are not explicitly guaranteed by the central government.